grabear/Raspbian-ShinyServerAndPython36/README.md

 _Python 3.6.2 installation on Raspbian was inspired by [this Gist](https://gist.github.com/dschep/24aa61672a2092246eaca2824400d37f)._

-To install python 3.6.2:
+#### To install python 3.6.2:
 ```bash
 pi@raspberrypi $ . master-python3.6.2-install.sh
 ```

-This installation script also installs the PyPi packages in requirements.txt file.
+This installation script also installs the PyPI packages in requirements.txt file.
 If you do not desire these packages, then comment out the following lines in the py3.6.2-install.sh file:
 ```python
 ...